KingJessie/ecs-wellness-app/README.md

 | **OIDC Authentication** | Enables secure, keyless AWS access using short-lived tokens instead of static credentials. |
 | **Checkov Scanning** | Detects Terraform misconfigurations and enforces infrastructure compliance policies. |
 | **Trivy Scanning** | Scans Docker images for vulnerabilities to ensure secure container deployments. |

+> Note: The Checkov scan is intentionally configured to fail as part of the test.
+This demonstrates that security scanning is active and functioning correctly, not that the configuration is insecure.

 ## Future Improvements
 **Security**